mustafahrahimi/SellUP/README.md

 **SellUP** is a lightweight desktop application built in **C# using Windows Forms**, designed to manage **inventory** and **sales**.

-It offers a clean, user-friendly interface to track stock levels, maintain product information, process sales transactions, and generate reports — all within a reliable and responsive Windows environment.
+It offers a clean, user-friendly interface to track stock levels, maintain product information, process sales transactions, and generate reports â€” all within a reliable and responsive Windows environment.

-Currently, SellUP integrates with an **external API** to **fetch and insert mock data**, like books, computer games and movies.
-But
+Currently, SellUP integrates with an **external API** to **fetch and insert mock data** with realtime updates from the external API.

-can be developed further to support other types of data as well.
+Current products in the application include books, computer games and movies.
+But can be developed further to support other types of data as well.

 ## Features